Read this article to understand:

 Nudges and policy action: Shifting the food culture

-Eating a local diet can help reduce carbon footprints and the environmental and potential labour issues involved in growing and transporting food.
+Eating a local diet can help reduce carbon footprints, as well as the environmental and potential labour issues involved in growing and transporting food.
 But changing food culture will be a key piece of the jigsaw.
 There are two types of incentives: economic and cultural – a higher price for meat (which should encourage people to look at vegetarian options) and seeing everybody else doing it.
 Both create a feedback loop.

 “Behavioural change is a really important tool we have at our disposal.
 It's difficult to tell people what to do, it doesn't work.
 And there is a big disconnect between intent and action,” says Bordier.